THE PRODUCTION OF TIME, SPACE AND PLACE

 TOURISM AND THE COMMODIFICATION OF PLACE, SPACE AND CULTURE

-I am going to conclude by returning to place, where our journey began in the last essay.
-And I will do so by way of tourism, which seems fitting for someone who calls himself a "Marxist tourist."
+I am going to conclude this essay by returning to the place where we began, namely place.
+And I will do so by way of tourism, appropriately enough for a "Marxist tourist."

 Tourism is a major driver of capital accumulation and place formation today.
-Not only does it account for roughly 10 percent of global GDP and employment, its rate of growth is projected to continue outpacing that of the world economy for the foreseeable future.
-Tourism, travel and related sectors now constitute what Marxist political economist and tourist authority Raoul Bianchi labels the "tourist-real estate regime of accumulation."
-This regime of accumulation operates not only in tourist hot spots like Barcelona, Venice and Amsterdam, where grass-roots, anti-tourism movements are gaining traction, but also throughout the Global South, where cultural tourism, ecotourism and related niche products are plugging into the spiderwebs of platform capitalism.
-While the word tourism does not appear in either of Harvey's diagrams which map out the complicated pathways of capital accumulation and circulation, don't be fooled: the spatial dynamics of value in motion represented there are the indispensable framework for understanding the touristification of capital.
+Not only do tourism and travel account for roughly 10 percent of global GDP and global employment, but their rate of growth is projected to continue outpacing that of the world economy for the foreseeable future.
+The rise of behemoths Airbnb and Uber has ushered in the "platformization" of tourism and consolidated the formation of what Marxist political economist and tourism authority Raoul Bianchi calls the "tourist-real estate regime of accumulation."
+These transformations are disrupting patterns of everyday life in historic tourist hot spots such as Barcelona, Venice and Amsterdam, where anti-tourism movements are gaining traction, not to mention new tourist frontiers opening in the Global South, where cultural tourism, ecotourism and related niche products are rapidly plugging into the spiderwebs of platform capitalism.
+While the word tourism does not appear in Harvey's diagrams which we have been using to navigate the complicated pathways of capital accumulation and circulation, don't be fooled: the spatial dynamics of value in motion represented there are an indispensable framework for understanding the touristification of capital.

-The spectacular rise of mass tourism has not escaped the notice of academics.
+The spectacular rise of tourism in both its mass and niche forms has not escaped the notice of academics.
 Tourism scholarship has emerged as a booming disciplinary field in its own right, decked out with all the professional accoutrement of peer-refereed journals, annual conferences and research institutes.
-The institutional origins of this field go back to business schools, where tourism was branded as "hospitality" and bolted onto existing undergraduate and MBA programs.
-Steeped in their chamber-of-commerce view of the world, the academic doyens of the free market see in tourism an all-purpose vehicle for delivering economic development, shoring up shaky tax bases and creating career opportunities for newly credentialed graduates of their programs.
-In recent years, less celebratory perspectives coming out of geography, sociology and anthropology have mobilized under the banner of "critical tourism studies."
-Focused primarily on matters of cultural representation and identity formation, and sprinkled with liberal calls for a reconfiguration of the hospitality-industrial complex along more ethical lines, critical tourism studies marks a big improvement over the business-school approach.
-Even so, it fails to pay sufficient attention to the political-economic constraints within which mass tourism operates today.
+The institutional roots of this field go back to business schools, where tourism was branded as "hospitality management" and bolted onto existing undergraduate and MBA programs.
+Steeped in their chamber-of-commerce view of the world, the faculty of business schools are inclined to see tourism as an all-terrain vehicle for delivering economic development, shoring up shaky tax bases and creating career opportunities for newly credentialed graduates of their programs.
+The structures of class power, mechanisms of distributional inequality and environmental costs built into tourism are rarely glimpsed through the lens of hospitality management.
+In recent years, less celebratory perspectives have taken hold in the disciplines of geography, sociology and anthropology, mobilizing under the banner of "critical tourism studies."
+Focused primarily on matters of cultural representation, symbolic value and identity formation, and sprinkled with liberal calls for the reconfiguration of tourism along more ethical lines, critical tourism studies marks a big improvement over the business-school approach.
+Even so, its preoccupation with meaning-making and signification all too often obscures the political-economic constraints under which tourism operates today.

-- The object or service must be privatized, that is, assigned to an individual, party or institution by legal title.
+- the object, experience or service must be privatized, that is, assigned to an individual, party or institution by legal title.

-- The object or service must be made alienable, that is, transferable from the title holder to another party through sale, exchange, gift, loan, etc.
+- the object, experience or service must be made alienable, that is, transferable from the title holder to another party through sale, exchange, gift, loan, etc.

-- The object or service must be individuated, that is, separated from its enabling context via some form of bounding or enclosure.
+- the object, experience or service must be individuated, that is, separated from its enabling context via some process of boundary making or form of enclosure.

-- The object or service must be abstracted, that is, inserted into a larger taxonomic category or categories, where its concrete characteristics disappear from view.
+- the object, experience or service must be abstracted, that is, inserted into a larger taxonomic category or categories, where its concrete characteristics disappear from view.

-- The object or service must be valued, that is, given a price based on the socially necessary labor time involved in its production, which establishes its commensurability with all other commodities.
+- the object, experience or service must be valued, that is, given a price based on the socially necessary labor time involved in its production, which establishes its commensurability with all other commodities.

-- The object or service must be displaced, that is, "fetishized" so that it appears as something other than what it is, namely the product of labor.
+- the object, experience or service must be displaced, that is, "fetishized" so that it appears as something other than what it is, namely the product of labor.

 - Privatization: Like all places, tourist places are "composite-complex commodities," to use Harvey's term, that cohere around a built environment of production and consumption.
 The place as a whole and its constituent parts are woven together through legal titles to private ownership.